-It should be noted that delegation to Administration is important to ensure the preparation of tax invoices in a timely manner to facilitate the clearance of subdivision conditions by the City.
+It should be noted that delegation to Administration is important to ensure the preparation of tax invoices in a timely manner to facilitate the clearance of subdivision conditions by the City of Wanneroo (City).
 If these requests are not processed in a timely manner, then this could lead to delays in the creation of new lots.